-The main difference between accrual and cash basis accounting lies in the timing of when revenue and expenses are recognized.
+The main difference between accrual and cash based accounting lies in the timing of when revenue and expenses are recognized.
 With Accrual accounting, revenue and expenses are recognized and recorded when they occur.
-With Cash based accounting, revenues and expenses are not booked until cash exchanges hands.
+With cash based accounting, revenues and expenses are not booked until cash exchanges hands.

-Cash basis accounting is easier to maintain, whereas accrual accounting portrays a more accurate portrait of a company's health by including accounts payable and accounts receivable.
+Cash based accounting is easier to maintain, whereas accrual accounting portrays a more accurate portrait of a company's health by including accounts payable and accounts receivable.

-Greenback primarily focuses on cash-basis accounting as events happen.
+Greenback primarily focuses on cash-based accounting as events happen.
 Here are a few examples:

-Each integration on Greenback is unique in how they provide and present transaction data.
-Greenback works to normalize your transaction data with careful attention to ensuring your transactions are in a state that is ready for export to an accounting program.
-For accrual based organizations, Greenback supports exporting transactions as "unpaid" invoices (bills or sales) to a target accounting system.
-Once a transaction has been exported, the responsibility lies with the user to mark them as paid within the accounting platform.
+Each integration on Greenback is unique in how it provides and presents transaction data.
+Greenback works to normalize your transaction data with careful attention, ensuring your transactions are in a state ready for export to an accounting program.
+For accrual based organizations, Greenback supports exporting transactions as unpaid invoices (bills or sales) to a target accounting system.

-In addition, Greenback Mailbox (learn more about Mailbox here) can also create transactions as Bills or Invoices and export those as unpaid bills to QuickBooks Online or Xero.
+Greenback Mailbox can also create transactions as bills or invoices and export them as unpaid bills to QuickBooks Online (QBO) or Xero.

 Any expense/purchase on Greenback can be exported to your Xero account as either a Bill or Bill + Payment.
 Exporting transactions as bills simply creates an unpaid bill in Xero.
 The same logic applies for sales.
 Any sale on Greenback can be exported to your Xero account as either an Invoice or Invoice + Payment.
 Exporting transactions as invoices simply creates an unpaid invoice in Xero.